-Diabetic Retinopathy Stages Diabetic retinopathy does not offer any real warning signs, as there are no symptoms experienced in the first stage of the disease – patients may even have 20/20 vision at this time.
-Yet in some cases, the vessels have already started to bleed, while leakage into the retina and macula can happen in any and all stages of diabetic retinopathy.
-The condition can only be detected early on by an eye photo, known as fundus photography; a procedure which shows microscopic blood-filled bulges in the artery walls.
+Diabetic retinopathy does not offer any real warning signs, as there are no glaring symptoms experienced in the first stage of the disease.
+In some early cases, the vessels have already started to bleed, while leakage into the retina and macula can happen in any and all stages of diabetic retinopathy.
+The condition can only be detected early on by fundus photography; a procedure which shows microscopic blood-filled bulges in the artery walls.
 For those with reduced vision, fluorescein angiography can be used to take a picture of the back of the patient’s eye.

-In its second stage, abnormal new blood vessels will begin to form at the back of the eye, and can burst and bleed.
+In its second stage , abnormal new blood vessels will begin to form at the back of the eye, and can burst and bleed.
 This is when vision becomes blurred.
-Patients may also see spots floating in their visual field; however these will typically disappear after a few hours.
-After a few weeks, vision will be further destructed by a greater amount of blood leakage.
+Patients may also see spots floating in their visual field, which will disappear after a few hours.
+A few weeks later, vision will be further destructed by a greater amount of blood leakage.
 These hemorrhages will increase with time and happen most often while the patient is sleeping.

-Focal Laser Surgery In the treatment of advanced cases, laser surgery is used to burn the abnormal blood vessels that form in the retina, in order to stop or slow the leakage or blood or fluid into the eye.
+In advanced cases, laser surgery is used to burn the abnormal blood vessels that form in the retina, in order to stop or slow the leakage or blood or fluid into the eye.
 Laser surgery has been shown to reduce the risk of severe vision loss by 50%.
-However, caution should be taken with laser surgery since it causes a loss of retinal tissue.

-Vitrectomy Surgery In cases where there is too much blood leakage in the center of the eye, a vitrectomy surgery might be used.
-Vitrectomy is also done under local anesthesia.
+This surgery is used in cases where there is too much blood leakage in the center of the eye.
+Vitrectomy is done under local anesthesia.
 The surgeon makes an incision into the sclera, which is the white of the eye.
 Next, an instrument is used to drain the vitreous and replace it with saline solution.
 Patients who have this surgery may be asked to stay overnight in the hospital.
 For follow-up, patients will need to wear an eye patch for a few days or weeks to protect the eye.

-Patients suffering diabetic retinopathy will medical monitoring and ongoing treatments to maintain their vision.
-However, with any of these three treatments, people with advanced diabetic retinopathy have a 90% chance of retaining their vision, should they begin treatment before serious damage to the retina occurs.
+Those suffering diabetic retinopathy will need medical monitoring and ongoing treatments to maintain their vision.
+However, with any of these three treatments used early, people with advanced diabetic retinopathy have a 90% chance of retaining their vision.

 In most cases contact lenses are a medical expense.
 However, it may be most comforting to know that all contact lenses purchased through replacemycontacts.com are eligible as expenses under a Flex Spending Account (FSA).